cropped-50greatDivesc.jpg

 Ferry:

-Melbourne to Devonport (Spirit of Tasmania)
+Geelong, Victoria to Devonport, Tasmania (Spirit of Tasmania)